tally-team/tally-frontend/README.md

 ## local dev with server

 To run with the server, make sure you have tally-backend setup and running (`npm run start-dev`).
-The server needs to run prior to making API calls.
+The server needs to be up and running prior to making API calls.